 Click the icons to learn more about each criteria

 More than 20 different species in the Engraulidae family are marketed as “anchovy.”
 Northern anchovy (Engraulis mordax) is the species found and commercially harvested off the West Coast.
-Today, northern anchovy is harvested mainly for use as bait in other fisheries and sometimes processed into fish meal, but it once supported a multimillion-dollar fishery as catch was sold for human consumption, for bait, and for reduction into meal, oil, and soluble protein.
+Today, northern anchovy are harvested mainly for use as bait in other fisheries and sometimes processed into fish meal, but it once supported a multimillion-dollar fishery where catch was sold for human consumption, bait, and reduction into meal, oil, and soluble protein.

-Records show that northern anchovy has been fished off the West Coast since at least 1916.
+Records show that northern anchovy have been fished off the West Coast since at least 1916.
 The fishery was small until the Pacific sardine fishery collapsed in the 1940s and 1950s.
 Processors began canning anchovies instead of sardines, and fishermen started harvesting more anchovy.
 Landings increased from 960 tons in 1946 to 9,464 tons in 1947, then up to nearly 43,000 tons in 1953.
-Consumer demand for anchovies decreased after sardines came back, and the commercial fishery for northern anchovy gradually declined.
+Consumer demand for anchovies decreased after the sardine population recovered, and the commercial fishery for northern anchovy gradually declined.
 Although we don’t see the northern anchovy in the market these days, this resource still supports a small but relatively valuable bait fishery.
 Northern anchovy’s European counterpart, Engraulis encrasicolus, is the anchovy best known in the culinary world.
 This European or “true” anchovy is found in the Mediterranean, the Black Sea, and warmer waters of the East Atlantic and is one of the many anchovies we import for consumption.

 LOCATION & HABITAT

 Northern anchovy are found from British Columbia to Baja California and in the Gulf of California.
 They swim in schools near the surface of the ocean.
 Anchovies move short distances along the shore and offshore.

 Anchovies grow quickly, up to about 7 inches.
 They live a short time – rarely longer than 4 years old.
 Anchovy are able to reproduce when they are 2 years old.
 They spawn throughout the year, with peak activity from February to April.
 Females release batches of eggs every 7 to 10 days.
 The eggs hatch in 2 to 4 days, depending on the temperature of the water.